kunal-visoulia/Gender_Classification_based_on_ShoeSize_and_Height/README.md

-Gender Classification by ShoeSize and Height
+#Gender Classification by ShoeSize and Height
 Siraj Raval's 'Learn Python for Data science' playlist Video 1 https://youtu.be/T5pRlIbr6gg?list=PL2-dafEMk2A6QKz1mrk1uIGfHkC1zZ6UU

-`
-Challenge:
+#Note: I used a different and larger dataset available on internet for training and testing the models.

+#Challenge:
 Find 3 more classifiers from the sci-kit learn documentation and add them to the code.
 Train them on the same dataset and compare their results.
-Status:
-I've found 3 other algorithms, and they're pretty much accurate.
-Maybe beacause the dataset is small.
+The following classifiers were chosen:
+    • Decision Tree Classifier
+    • Nearest Neighbour Classifier
+    • Random Forest Classifier
+    • Naive Bayes Classifier

+#Status:
+    • DecisionTreeClassifier    Accuracy:  90.98%
+    • KNeighborsClassifier      Accuracy:  87.27%
+    • RandomForestClassifier Accuracy:  90.72%
+    • GaussianNB             	 Accuracy:  84.88%